 Is it calories in vs. calories out for weight loss or is there a bigger picture?
 I think calories in vs. calories out is a good place to start.
 People need to understand the way to either increase their calorie burn or decrease their intake as a very basic understanding of how to lose weight.
 It is more complex then this with genetics and food choices playing a big role, but there’s nothing wrong with starting there.

 What is your favorite place to go or thing to do in Orlando?
-My husband Kyle and I love to go to the Rosen Shingle Creek resort for a weekend staycation to relax and spend some time together.
+I love Rosen Shingle Creek resort for a weekend staycation to relax.
 I’m also always happy spending a weekend morning jogging with my Marathonfest running group in Winter Park.

 What would you like to accomplish in the next 5 years?
 I’d like to continue to grow as a nutrition TV expert and corporate wellness speaker.
-I’d love to write a book about how to workout and eat better in just 45 minutes a day and grow our family!
+I’d love to write a book about how to workout and eat better in just 45 minutes a day.
 At the end of the day it’s about being happy and that’s always the ultimate goal.

 What do you think needs to be done to elevate the RD profession?
 More awareness that RD’s are the nutrition experts!
 We need to keep getting out there and letting people know that we are the best resource for nutrition related and weight loss questions and advice.